 When you think of State College, there’s a good chance that one thing comes to mind: Penn State football.
 And while the team is a big draw for the region, there are plenty of other great things to do in State College and the rest of Centre County.

-Some of them, like the All-State Museum or the Penn State Creamery are well known.
-However, others might be a bit of a surprise for even the most knowledgable of residents and alumni.
-Here are my picks for seven of the most surprising things you can do in State College and the surrounding area:
+Some of them, like the Penn State All-Sports Museum or the Penn State Creamery, are well known.
+However, others might be a bit of a surprise for even the most knowledgeable of residents and alumni.
+Here are my picks for 11 of the most surprising things you can do in State College and the surrounding area.

 Tour a Cavern by Boat